6 lovely things to do in Bibury, The Cotswolds

 Having visited the village a few times, my Bibury travel guide explains everything you need to know about visiting this beautiful village.

-Whether you prefer to embark on a scenic walk, visit an ancient church and Roman villa, or try a spot of trout fishing, Bibury offers plenty of things to do for visitors.
+Whether you prefer to embark on a scenic walk, visit an ancient church and Roman villa, or try a spot of trout fishing, discover my pick of the best things to do in Bibury.

 So if you’re planning a visit to Bibury village in the Cotswolds – and I highly recommend that you do – let my guide whet your appetite!